England has announced a test to release scheme to avoid Quarantine procedures

-Our new testing strategy will allow us to travel more freely, see loved ones and drive international business.
+Our new test to release scheme strategy will allow us to travel more freely, see loved ones and drive international business.
 By giving people the choice to test on day 5, we are also supporting the travel industry as it continues to rebuild out of the pandemic.”

 Health and Social Care Secretary, Matt Hancock, said:

 “Ensuring that safe travel is possible has been a priority for the Global Travel Taskforce.
 This test on day 5 of the 14-day self-isolation period will identify positive coronavirus cases and allow those who test negative to return to work and see their loved ones while abiding by domestic coronavirus restrictions.”